 In certain cases, therapy may be prescribed - particularly a special kind of cognitive behavioural therapy designed to tackle insomnia.

-Sleeping tablets are usually only prescribed as a short-term solution in the very worst cases, since these can become a crutch for insomnia sufferers and can be highly addictive.
+Sleeping tablets are a short-term solution, since these can become a crutch for insomnia sufferers and can be highly addictive.
+Push Doctor do not prescribe sleeping tablets for this reason.

 Medication like this should only be used for a couple of days, since they do nothing to address the root cause of insomnia and tend to lose effectiveness over time.